yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Well, Sony’s DualSense controller also has linear resonant actuators, so in theory, it should be able to emulate HD Rumble.
 The problem is that SDL, the API we use to support non-Nintendo controllers on yuzu, currently doesn’t expose a way to take advantage of these fancy actuators.

-Well, newcomer [marius851000](https://github.com/marius851000) intends to improve this situation for DualSense owners, so they came up with the idea to {{< gh-hovercard "10119" "change the rumble amplitude" >}} based on the frequency requested by the game, with 140-400 Hz operating as the low frequency, and 200-700 Hz as the high frequency.
+Well, newcomer [marius851000](https://github.com/marius851000) improved this situation for DualSense owners, so they came up with the idea to {{< gh-hovercard "10119" "change the rumble amplitude" >}} based on the frequency requested by the game, with 140-400 Hz operating as the low frequency, and 200-700 Hz as the high frequency.
 This way, some sense of “rumble audio”, and an overall better shaky-shaky experience, is achieved.
 Thank you!

-To help you see if the motion controls are working, german77 has added a {{< gh-hovercard "10167" "cute tiny little cube" >}} to the controller preview.
+To help you see if the motion controls are working, german77 has added a {{< gh-hovercard "10167" "cute little cube" >}} to the controller preview.
 Feel free to play with it!

 {{< imgs